mjoconnor52/TerminalRhythm/Questions.md

     YES, PLEASE INCLUDE (add .h files for all of our .c functions) ~ Added Is it ok if we have all of our notes just written out?
     Proabably not
-Help modifying the music generation
+Would you like us to add the docuemtation we have in the code for the .h file
+    NO, Doc completed tho
 Help with cleaning up the data in the hashmap
-    Yes please clean it all up
+    Yes please clean it all up CLEAN

+## TODO:

+* Add musical complexity
+* Change wave in function